-The 'participation rate of women from selected community groups' - that is, Indigenous women, women from non-English speaking backgrounds (NESB) and women living in rural and remote areas - in breast cancer screening is an indicator because screening is important in the early detection of breast cancers.
+The 'participation rate of women from selected community groups' - that is, Indigenous women, women from non-English speaking backgrounds (NESB) and women living in rural and remote areas - in breast cancer screening is an indicator because women from these groups may experience particular language, cultural and geographic barriers to accessing breast cancer screening.
+This indicator measures the performance of the BreastScreen program in overcoming these barriers.
+This reflects the importance of screening to the early detection of breast cancers.
 Early detection is associated with better outcomes for women with breast cancer, in terms of morbidity and mortality.
-Women from selected community groups may experience particular language, cultural and geographic barriers to accessing breast cancer screening.
-This indicator measures the performance of the BreastScreen program in overcoming these barriers.